godspeedsystems/gs-documentation/docs/microservices-framework/inline-scripting/script-plugins.md

 ## How they are loaded?
 :::tip Note
 1. If the file name is index.ts then its content is available directly at global level i.e. you don't need to write index explicitly while accessing the plugin e.g. `randomInt`.
-2. For other file names you need to mention the file name using underscore notation while accessing the plugins function inside your workflow e.g. `time_epoch_convertEpochToDate`
+2. For other file names you need to mention the file name using underscore notation while accessing the plugins function inside your function e.g. `time_epoch_convertEpochToDate`
 3. If it's a default import then you don't need to mention the plugin function name e.g. `epoch_convertEpoch`
 :::